appsemble/appsemble/docs/App-Development.md

 the resource definition.
 In this example it simply displays every available field, but other fields may also be hidden by removing it from the `fields` parameter.

-Finally, in order to link the `list` block to the ’Person Details’ page, add a click action to its list of actions:
+Finally, in order to link the `list` block to the _”Person Details”_ page, add a click action to its list of actions:

 ```yaml